vmware-tanzu/community-edition/docs/site/content/docs/latest/gatekeeper-config.md

             }
     ```

-1. Verify the `k8srequiredlabels` CRD was created.
+1. Verify the `k8srequiredlabels` CRD was created:

     ```sh
     kubectl get crds | grep -i k8srequiredlabels
     ```

-1. Create a constraint that requires the label `owner` to be specified.
+1. Create a constraint that requires the label `owner` to be specified:

     ```yaml
     apiVersion: constraints.gatekeeper.sh/v1beta1